 Plumerias

 With its subtropical climate, Hawaii is a paradise of flowers.
-Yellow Hibiscus – Hawaii’s official state flower, Plumerias (white, pink, red or yellow), Bird of Paradise, Ginger Flower are only some of the most spectacular blooms you can smell here.
+Yellow Hibiscus—Hawaii’s official state flower—plumerias (white, pink, red, or yellow), Bird of Paradise, and Ginger Flower are only some of the most spectacular blooms you can smell here.

-I didn’t know Hawaiian coffee is so good!
+I didn’t know Hawaiian coffee was so good!

 coffee_oahu

-Hawaii is the only US state to grow coffee.
-Kona Coffee, their most beloved brand, is amongst the most expensive brands of coffee in the world.
-With a rich and delicate flavor, Kona coffee was such a big surprise.
+Hawaii is the only US state that grows coffee.
+Kona Coffee, their most beloved brand, is amongst the most expensive brands in the world.
+Its rich and delicate flavor was a big surprise.

 Sunset Dinner Cruise